 • Treatment of latent iron deficiency.

 The duration of use and dosage of various dosage forms depend only on the severity of iron deficiency.
 The duration of the course of treatment does not depend on the form of Ferrum Leka used.
 That is, to eliminate any condition, you will need to take Ferrum Lek in the form of syrup or tablets, or inject it in the same dosage and for the same period of time.
-What's more, iron absorption and normalization rate laboratory parameters are the same when using injections, syrup or tablets, so you can choose the type of drug that, for subjective reasons, you like more or more convenient to use.
+Moreover, iron absorption and normalization rate laboratory parameters are the same when using injections, syrup or tablets, so you can choose the type of drug that, for subjective reasons, you like more or is more convenient for use.

 Ferrum Lek tablets and syrup – instructions for use